hallofstairs/bsky-net/overview.md

 This volume and granularity of raw data allows for more a more accurate model of the information flow through the network, including:

 - Inherent separation of actual and perceived beliefs of others
-- Anchoring belief updates to actual events, in contrast to arbitrary update intervals
+- Anchoring belief updates to actual interactions, in contrast to arbitrary update intervals

 Nevertheless, there are several nontrivial challenges to address, which will be discussed later in this overview.